Majority of Employees Impacted by Work Anxiety and Imposter Syndrome but can be Improved via Leaders, Listening and Learning

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerVor EZB-Leitzinsentscheid: ATX um Vortagesschluss -- DAX gibt klar nach -- Asiens Börsen schließen mit gemischten Vorzeichen
+Börse aktuell - Live TickerNach EZB-Leitzinsentscheid: US-Börsen schlussendlich in Grün -- ATX geht stärker aus dem Handel -- DAX letztlich wenig bewegt -- Asiens Börsen schließen mit gemischten Vorzeichen

-Der heimische Aktienmarkt zeigt sich am Donnerstag kaum verändert, während auch der deutsche Leitindex seine anfänglichen Gewinne abgeben musste und sich nun deutlich im Minus bewegt.
+Die US-Börsen präsentierten sich am Donnerstag freundlich.
+Der heimische Aktienmarkt verbuchte am Donnerstag Aufschläge, während der deutsche Leitindex kaum vom Fleck kam.
 In Fernost schlossen die wichtigsten Indizes am Donnerstag uneinheitlich.